 Our bar chart and pie chart Google Sheets widgets allow you to show any data you need.
-Note that these widgets are not date range dependent.
-If you need to show a date-dependent line chart or sparkline widget, click here.
+Note that these widgets are date range dependent.
+If you need to show a date-dependent widget, click here.

 Setting up the Google Sheet with data